 Pokémon GO Anniversary: Kent State Researchers Study Link Between the Viral Mobile App and a Healthier Lifestyle

-Today marks the one year anniversary of Pokémon GO’s worldwide release that sent crowds hiking through parks, meandering into streets and walking for miles in search of Pokémon, those cute little digital characters that appear in real locations on your smartphone.
+This month marks the first anniversary of Pokémon GO’s worldwide release that sent crowds hiking through parks, meandering into streets and walking for miles in search of Pokémon, those cute little digital characters that appear in real locations on your smartphone.

-However, Kent State University researchers found that playing a popular physically interactive, smartphone-based game, like Pokémon GO, may actually promote exercise.
+However, Kent State University researchers found that playing a popular physically interactive, smartphone-based game, such as Pokémon GO, may actually promote exercise.

-Jacob Barkley, Ph.D., Andrew Lepp, Ph.D., and Ellen Glickman, Ph.D., from Kent State’s College of Education, Health and Human Services assessed the ability of the popular, physically interactive, smartphone-based video game Pokémon GO to increase walking and decrease sedentary behavior, like sitting.
-More than 350 college students reported their physical activity and sedentary behavior the week before they downloaded Pokémon GO, the week immediately after downloading the game, and again several weeks later.
+Jacob Barkley, Ph.D., Andrew Lepp, Ph.D., and Ellen Glickman, Ph.D., from Kent State’s College of Education, Health and Human Services assessed the ability of the popular, physically interactive, smartphone-based video game Pokémon GO to increase walking and decrease sedentary behavior, such as sitting.
+More than 350 college students reported their physical activity and sedentary behavior the week before they downloaded Pokémon GO, the week immediately after downloading the game and again several weeks later.

 Results show that, relative to the week before downloading Pokémon GO, students doubled their daily walking behavior (102 percent increase) and reduced sedentary behavior by 25 percent during the first week after downloading.
 When comparing behavior several weeks after downloading Pokémon GO to the week before downloading, walking and sedentary behavior was still 68 percent greater and 18 percent lower, respectively, even though frequency of game play decreased by 58 percent.

-The researchers suggest that while many smartphone functions may promote sedentary activity, they are hopeful that playing physically interactive, smartphone-based video games like Pokémon GO may help promote walking and reduce sitting in college students.
+The researchers suggest that while many smartphone functions may promote sedentary activity, they are hopeful that playing physically interactive, smartphone-based video games, such as Pokémon GO, may help promote walking and reduce sitting in college students.

 The study is published in the Games for Health Journal and is generating media interest around the world.
 Read more from:

-For more information on Kent State’s College of Education, Health and Human Services, visit www.kent.edu/ehhs.
+Learn more about Kent State’s College of Education, Health and Human Services